Connect For Life Program

 1. Carers of those with active suicidal ideation.

-Each session will run for 2.5 - 3 hours and will be a combination of support group and therapeutic photography.
+Each group will run for eight weeks at a time for around 2.5 - 3 hours and will be a combination of support group and therapeutic photography.

-As a participant your consent is ongoing, meaning that you will always be in control of what and how much you are ready and willing to share with regards your lived experience.
+As a participant your consent is ongoing, meaning that you will always be in control of what and how much you are ready and willing to share with regards your experience.

 After the eight week program, all participants will be invited to work together as a group to create a campaign of photographic images and text that respond to some of the key challenges facing us as a community with regards suicide prevention.
+This is optional and not a pre-requesite for program participation.

 You will have the choice to participate in the campaign anonymously if you wish.
 Regardless of your approach we will guide and support you through this process to ensure your advocacy efforts are untaken in a way that puts your own wellbeing and safety at the fore.